Modelling Population-Level Hes1 Dynamics: Insights from a Multi-Framework Approach: Analysis and Results

 for $i = 1,2$ and $W = W_2$.
 However, this immediate two-dimensional extension of the two-cell periodic one-dimensional case gives incorrect results.
 This case supports non-homogeneous \emph{stable} solutions which are close to the homogeneous one but which are never observed in larger simulations.

-A better generalisation is rather \emph{three} cells, that is, the smallest integer multiple of three as suggested by the previous Fourier analysis.
+A better generalisation \review{of the observed behaviour on the hexagonal mesh} is rather \emph{three} cells, that is, the smallest integer multiple of three as suggested by the previous Fourier analysis.
 Namely, we take the generic model \eqref{eq:generic_type4} with $W = W_3$,

-and $i = 1,\ldots ,3$.
+and $i = 1,\ldots ,3$ \review{to represent the vertex-transitive model matching \figref{hex_tilings}~(\textit{right})}.
 Consider first the labels ``low/medium/high'' concentrations, say, at a stationary state $[x_1,x_2,x_3]$.
 Since the non-homogeneous stationary solution consists of either low or high concentration we will make the identification that ``medium'' corresponds to ``high'' concentration, i.e., $x_2 = x_3$, mimicking the way~\figref{hex_tilings}~(\textit{right}) can be transformed into~\figref{hex_tilings}~(\textit{middle}).
 Conveniently, the stationary states can now be found by considering the simpler extension \eqref{eq:W2}--\eqref{eq:generic_type4} since the stationary relations are the same.
 Following the approach in the proof of Proposition~\ref{prop:non-hom_exists} we have

 where $H$ and $\Gamma$ are defined in analogy with $h$ and $\gamma$.
 Alternating (cyclic) solutions are now found from

 and as before a sufficient condition for existence would be $\Gamma_2'(\bar{x}_0) > 1$.
 Unfortunately this approach fails due to the existence of multiple cyclic solutions as the numerical experiment in \figref{3cell_bifurcation} explains.
 Except for in singular points there are now \emph{two} pairs of non-homogeneous solutions and the crossing at the homogeneous solution generally satisfies $\Gamma_2'(\bar{x}_0) < 1$.
 Inspired by this graphical motivation, we instead proceed by assuming that non-homogeneous solutions exist for \emph{some} parameter combination and we attempt to find points for which all such non-homogeneous solutions vanish.